-After treatment, the tooth may be sensitive or tender for a few days due to inflammation of the surrounding tissues.
+After your root canal treatment, the tooth may be sensitive or tender for a few days due to inflammation of the surrounding tissues.
 Taking over-the-counter painkillers can relieve this discomfort.
 However, if the pain persists and is severe, or a swelling occurs, you should contact us immediately.

 a) When the nerve and blood vessels in the tooth (dental pulp) are inflamed and degenerated.
 This is usually accompanied by pain.

 b) If the dental pulp degenerates completely, the root canals can become infected, leading to formation of an abscess, with or without discomfort on bite.

 Tooth decay, cracks, large fillings, trauma or even tooth wear can sometimes cause irreversible damage to the dental pulp.

 A routine root canal treatment can take between 1.5 and 2 hours.

 The success rate for root canal treatment is 80% - 95%.
 The success depends on firstly being able to access the canals and secondly on the ability to disinfect the entire length of the root canals.
 In some cases this is not possible due to the extent of the infection, technical difficulties and complications.
 Provided the tooth is subsequently restored, it should last for many years.